Helicobacter pylori: Urease

 In addition to using chemotaxis to avoid areas of high acidity (low pH), H. pylori also produces large amounts of urease, an enzyme which breaks down the urea present in the stomach to produce ammonia and bicarbonate, which are released into the bacterial cytosol and the surrounding environment, creating a neutral area.
 The decreased acidity (higher pH) changes the mucus layer from a gel-like state to a more viscous state that makes it easier for the flagella to move the bacteria through the mucosa and attach to the gastric epithelial cells.
 Helicobacter pylori is one of the few known types of bacteria that has a urea cycle which is uniquely configured in the bacterium.
 10% of the cell is of nitrogen, a balance that needs to be maintained.
 Any excess is stored in urea excreted in the urea cycle.

 A final stage enzyme in the urea cycle is arginase, an enzyme that is crucial to the pathogenesis of H. pylori.
 Arginase produces ornithine and urea, which the enzyme urease breaks down into carbonic acid and ammonia.
 Urease is the bacterium's most abundant protein, accounting for 10–15% of the bacterium's total protein content.
 Its expression is not only required for establishing initial colonization in the breakdown of urea to carbonic acid and ammonia, but is also essential for maintaining chronic infection.
 Ammonia reduces stomach acidity, allowing the bacteria to become locally established.
-Arginase promotes the persistence of infection by consuming arginine; arginine is used by macrophages to produce nitric oxide, which has a strong antimicrobial effect.
+Arginase promotes persistent infection by consuming arginine; macrophages use arginine to produce nitric oxide, which has a strong antimicrobial effect.
 The ammonia produced to regulate pH is toxic to epithelial cells.